 - Navigate to Insert > DBField or Home > Insert > DBField.
 Designer displays the Insert Fields dialog box.

 - Select a dataset from the dataset drop-down list.
 Designer then lists all resources in the specified dataset.
 However, if you are inserting DBFields into a data component, you should not change the dataset.
 You can only apply one dataset in a data component.

-- Select the required DBFields.
-You can select multiple DBFields to insert them all a time.
+- Select the DBField you need.
+You can select multiple DBFields to insert them all at a time.

 - When you select multiple DBFields, in the Insert Layout box, specify the layout of the DBFields in the report.
 By default, Designer arranges them in the default layout.
 You can arrange the DBFields horizontally or vertically by selecting Horizontal or Vertical, and customize the space between them.